dassana-io/enterprise-docs/docs/app-store/apps/cloud-logs/aws/aws.md

 2. Scroll down to Event notifications and click create event notifications
 3. Fill out an event name
 4. Select 'All object create events'
-5. Scroll down and select SQS queue as a destination
+5. Scroll down and select SNS topic as a destination
-6. Save changes
+6. Select the newly created SNS topic (ends in "-DassanaLogTopic") and Save changes

 ## Conclusion